till-f/NetMessage/README.md

 * `Task<bool> SendMessageAsync(object message)`
   * Note that a message can be of any type, but the receiver must have added a handler for the appropriate type to receive it.
 * `Task<TTRsp> SendRequestAsync<TTRsp>(IRequest<TTRsp> request)`
+  * The task provides access to the received response with the appropriate type.
+If no response was received before a given timeout, a TimeoutException is thrown.
+The timeout value can be configured on the client or the server object.
   * Note that like for messages, the receiver must have added a handler for the appropriate type to receive the request.

 A response is sent by calling the following method diretly on the received `TypedRequest<TTPld, TTRsp>` object, which wraps